-The legislation is based on a pilot program that has been running since spring 2024 by the Global Survivors Fund, which is registering up to 500 survivors and providing them with cash payments of €3,000.103 The legislation's codification of a definition of conflict related sexual violence in relation to the Russian invasion will not only facilitate the work of prosecutors, said Fedir Dunebabin, GSF's Ukraine representative, it will also be useful in providing state benefits to survivors such as health care.104
+The legislation is based on a pilot program that has been running since spring 2024 by the Global Survivors Fund, which is registering up to 500 survivors and providing them with cash payments of $\xi$ 3,000.
+The legislation's codification of a definition of conflict related sexual violence in relation to the Russian invasion will not only facilitate the work of prosecutors, said Fedir Dunebabin, GSF's Ukraine representative, it

-100 Weronika Strzyżyńska, "Reparations to be paid to survivors of wartime sexual violence in Ukraine", The Guardian (April 26, 2024).
+Weronika Strzyżyńska, "Reparations to be paid to survivors of wartime sexual violence in Ukraine", The Guardian (April 26, 2024).

-101 Interview with Fedir Dunebabin, July 30, 2024 [On file with CUNY].
+Interview with Fedir Dunebabin, July 30, 2024 [On file with CUNY].

-102 Interview with Iryna Dovgen, July 30, 2024 [On file with CUNY].
+Interview with Iryna Dovgen, July 30, 2024 [On file with CUNY].

-103 Interview with Fedir Dunebabin, July 30, 2024 [On file with CUNY]; Weronika Strzyżyńska, "Reparations to be paid to survivors of wartime sexual violence in Ukraine", The Guardian (April 26, 2024).
+Interview with Fedir Dunebabin, July 30, 2024 [On file with CUNY]; Weronika Strzyżyńska, "Reparations to be paid to survivors of war- time sexual violence in Ukraine", The Guardian (April 26, 2024).